 If you are wondering whether things have really changed that much, here’s a pop-quiz that might help: Should you put newborns on their tummies to sleep?
 Is rice cereal recommended for newborns?
 Do bumpers make cribs safer for babies?

-You might be surprised to learn that according to today’s medical experts, the answer to all of these questions is no. These topics, along with general newborn care tips such as diaper changing, umbilical cord care, and sponge baths are all covered in the grandparent class.
+According to today’s medical experts, you might be surprised to learn that the answer to all of these questions is no. These topics, along with general newborn care tips such as diaper changing, umbilical cord care, and sponge baths are all covered in the grandparent class.

 To register for the Grandparent Class, click here!